 Temperature: It grows well in temperatures above 12 degrees.
 Below which permanent scarring of leaves occur.

-Care: It is a strong plant and can survive neglect. however, it is prone to bugs and spider mite infestation.
+Care: It is a strong plant and can survive neglect.
+However, it is prone to bugs and spider mite infestation.
 Insecticides and biological pesticides are solutions.
 You can start out by having small snake plants in pots, but over time it may get bigger and you may have to shift it to bigger pots.

 Light: Bougainvillea needs full sunlight and at least 5-6 hours of sunlight every day.